 MParents provides information on academics, student life, important dates, and much more.

 The first impression that many people have of the University of Michigan is that it is a very large institution.
 While this is true of the University as a whole, the School of Music, Theatre & Dance is one of the smallest schools or colleges within the university.
 Our total student body is nearly 1100 with approximately 150 faculty members.
-Our incoming class for the Fall of 2012 numbers approximately 190 freshman and 25 transfer students and about 120 new graduate students - we're a small community with members who share similar goals and motivations.
+Our incoming class for the Fall of 2013 numbers 188 freshman, 46 transfer students, and 141 new graduate students - we're a small community with members who share similar goals and motivations.

 Our faculty strive to create a nurturing atmosphere while challenging students to develop their talents and further their ambitions.
 Michigan students are surrounded by both peers and teachers who are consistently performing at the highest possible level of excellence.
 Our graduates rise to this challenge and become leaders in their fields.

 What makes the University of Michigan School of Music, Theatre & Dance unique is our comprehensiveness: we strive to maintain a balanced emphasis upon both performance and scholarship while presenting students with the training necessary to excel within their chosen field.

 We are a professional school for the performing arts.
-Just as you would expect curricula in a law or medical school to reflect a commitment to train students to be professionals in those disciplines, so the curricula at the School of Music, Theatre & Dance reflect a commitment to training professional actors, dancers, and musicians.
+Just as you would expect curricula in a law or medical school to reflect a commitment to train students to be professionals in those disciplines, so the curricula at the SMTD reflect a commitment to training professional actors, dancers, and musicians.